 10.1.1 Following the engine assembly, install the engine on the stand and connect the engine to the stand support system.

+10.1.2 Coolant System Fill—Fill the cooling system with pre-diluted Caterpillar Extended Life Coolant (see 7.3 for part numbers and available container sizes).
+The coolant for non-reference oil tests may be reused provided the level of inhibitors is within specification requirements.
+Use new coolant for each reference oil test.
+Pressurize the cooling system as required by the specification and check for leaks prior to adding the test oil.

 10.1.3.
 Install a new Caterpillar IR-1808 oil filter14.